LyteNyte Grid logo for light mode. Links back to the documentation home page.

 }

-The size property sets the relative row count for the response path.
-An empty path value indicates the root row count.
-Row counts are relative to their path because row groupings create branches in the row tree.
-The tree is then flattened to produce the displayed rows.
-The final row count is the flattened view's row count, accounting for expanded and collapsed rows.
+• size: Defines the relative row count for the response path.
+An empty path indicates the root row count.
+Row counts are relative to their path because grouping creates branches in the row tree.
+LyteNyte Grid flattens the tree to produce the rendered rows, and the final count reflects expanded and collapsed groups.

-The asOfTime property should be a Unix timestamp.
+• asOfTime: A Unix timestamp.
 It resolves collisions when multiple responses map to the same row.
 The response with the later asOfTime takes precedence.
-Conflicts can occur because the server data source is asynchronous, and responses may arrive out of order.
+Conflicts can occur because requests are asynchronous and responses may arrive out of order.

 Leaf Row Data

-Leaf row data uses the DataResponseLeafItem type (see the API reference).
+Leaf row data uses the DataResponseLeafItem type.
 Its TypeScript definition is shown below:

 export interface DataResponseLeafItem {